annatar19/SDA25_project/README.md

 SDA25 project repository for group 3
+Scientific Data Analysis of Professional Tennis

 ## About the project

-This project analyzes professional tennis data to explore ...
+This project analyzes professional tennis data to explore how player attributes, rankings, surface, and recent performance influence match outcomes.
+Using historical ATP singles data, we investigate factors such as age, height, ranking, dominant hand, surface type, match length, and win streaks.

 The repository is organized into modular folders:

 - `code/`: Scripts for data processing, analysis, and modeling.
 - `data/`: Unaltered and altered tennis datasets, organized for clarity.
+- `graphs/`: Generated figures and plots

+---

 ## Project structure